-Antioxidants neutralize free radicals produced by various environmental insults such as ultraviolet radiation, cigarette smoke, and air pollutants, thereby preventing cellular damage.
-The role of oxidative stress and antioxidants is known in diseases like obesity, atherosclerosis, and Alzheimer’s disease.
+Antioxidants neutralize free radicals produced by various environmental results such as ultraviolet radiation, cigarette smoke, and air pollutants, thereby preventing cellular damage.
+Oxidative stress and antioxidants are known in diseases like obesity, atherosclerosis, and Alzheimer’s disease.
+Antioxidants safeguard the skin by counteracting free radical production and reducing it eventually.
+It helps reduce fine lines, wrinkles, and pigmentation.

 Aging is a process of a progressive decrease in the functioning and reserve capacity of all organs in the body, including the skin (intrinsic or chronological aging).
 This naturally occurring functional decline in the skin is often compounded and accelerated by chronic environmental insults such as ultraviolet radiation, pollutants, smoking, etc., (extrinsic aging).